Intellectual Ventures spinoff Pivotal raises $17M from Bill Gates, others

 Pivotal Commware is the fourth company incubated at Intellectual Ventures — a patent licensing company — that has a focus on metamaterials technology, which involves components infused with properties not found in nature.

-Pivotal announced a $17 million funding round Friday, led by The Thermo Companies and DIG Investment, with participation from Gates, Lux Capital and real estate investor Barry Sternlicht.
+Pivotal announced a $17 million funding round Friday, led by The Thermo Companies and DIG Investment, with participation from Microsoft co-founder Gates, Lux Capital and real estate investor Barry Sternlicht.

 The Bellevue-based startup uses a technology called “holographic beam forming” to deliver high-speed, highly efficient broadband connections to moving objects using radio waves.